airmencoders/travisspark.com/digital/index.md

       light: '000'
       dark: '111'
   splitColumns:
-    - header: Galvanize Software Development Immersive
+    - header: Galvanize Software Development Immersive (SDI)
       descriptor: >
         Phoenix Spark and Galvanize have partnered to give Travis Airmen the opportunity to learn software development skills in a 12-week immersive program.
 The program is designed to give students the skills and experience to be successful in the software development industry.
 Students will learn the fundamentals of software development, including HTML, CSS, JavaScript, Postgres, and React.
 Students will also learn how to work in a team environment, how to communicate effectively, and how to present their work to an audience.
-The program will culminate in a final project that will be presented to the wider USAF and USSF Travis communities.
+The program will culminate in a final project that will be presented to the wider USAF and United States Space Force (USSF) Travis communities.
       image: /digital/images/digital-airmen-commit.png
       textOrientation: left
     - header: In-House Software Development Courses